cipherpeon/ConsenSys-2018DP-Final-Project/README.md

 1. Visit https://societhy.herokuapp.com
 2. Ensure you are logged into MetaMask and on Rinkeby

+## Tests

+Javascript tests have been written for each contract, and are run with `truffl test`.
+Explanations of tests have been included as comments in the test files.

 ## User Stories

 Here are some example user interaction flows